neoswap-ai/neoswap-solana-collection-swap/README.md

 };
 ```

+swapInfo represents the data of the swap in a better readable way

-SwapData represents the data of the swap
+SwapData represents the data of the swap in the program

 ```ts
 type SwapData = {